 DEATH pounced, around 8:00 pm, taking out three men, two of them elderly, at a little yellow and white shop in the tiny community of Claremont, St Elizabeth, just below Ginger Hill, where the mainstay of the residents is pineapple farming.

-(L) Ezra Wright, aged 73 (R) Archibald Brown did not stand
+(L) Ezra Wright, aged 73 (R) Archibald Brown did not stand a chance against the gunmen’s bullets. |

 A fourth man, 57-year-old George Brown, was slain further along the community's one entry road as he fled.
 His sister, Marlene Brown, said her older brother's throat was slashed by the marauding gunmen, even after they had riddled the other brother, Archibald Brown, 60, with bullets at the shop.